-In general, discipline is intended to correct misconduct, to promote each student's development in character and the virtues, and to foster the common good of the school community.
+In general, discipline is intended to address misconduct, to promote each student's growth in character and the virtues, and to foster the common good of the school community.

 Disciplinary action will draw on the professional judgment of teachers and administrators and on a range of disciplinary techniques.
 Disciplinary action correlates to the seriousness of the offense, the student's age and grade level, the frequency of misbehavior, the student's attitude, and the effect of the misconduct on the school environment.
+Misconduct may be addressed by the school administration based on the preponderance of evidence.